Guy-GC/GuyGCPortfolio/week9_project.md

 ```
 The code appears to be well-written with good naming conventions.
 it is clear and self-explanatory. the class itself could benefit from documentation
-comments at the top to summaries the purpose of the class.
+comments at the top to summarise the purpose of the class.
 I can see you have made changes to simplify the code following the Kiss principle.
 The code appears fine for merging and contains no conflicts
 ```

-but with the suggestion of one change which is:
+The suggestion of adding summaries to the code is very valid and can be easily added with very minimal time taken.
+The next suggestion is the following:
 ```
 lines 126- 128 seem like they could benefit from being in their own method to
 minimize duplicate code this code is also used in lines 71 to 73.